 RACS is proud of the diversity of legal support we are able to provide:

 - full-time Casework Service from Monday to Friday between the hours of 9.00 am and 5.00 pm to represent and help asylum seekers present their case effectively with the Department of Immigration and the Administrative Appeals Tribunal.

 - Following Telephone Advice, RACS sees clients at out Face-to-Face Advice Clinic by appointments including at Randwick, Auburn and Parramatta.

 - The Legal Help for Unaccompanied Children Project assists child asylum seekers who arrived by boat and were unaccompanied by a parent or guardian.>

 - The Asylum Seeker Centre Legal Clinic is run in partnership with RACS and assists ASC (Asylum Seekers Centre) clients with the advice and assistance in relation to their protection claims.

 - The Auburn Legal Outreach Service assists residents of the Auburn LGA with short drop in sessions and longer sessions by appointment.

 - The Jesuit Refugee Service Outreach Service assists residents of the Parramatta LGA with short drop in sessions and longer sessions by appointment.

 Funding Cuts and Changes to our Services

 Currently 80% of our work is unfunded.
 To continue our specialized and invaluable work to protect people we serve, we are actively raising funds through a variety of programs so that we can continue to provide advice and assistance to these asylum seekers.
 Please donate now: www.givenow.com.au/racsaustralia.

-If you are an asylum seeker or refugee and believe RACS may be able to assist you in some way, please visit our HOW WE CAN HELP page for more information regarding our services and procedures before contacting us.
+If you are a person seeking asylum or refugee and believe RACS may be able to assist you in some way, please visit our HOW WE CAN HELP page for more information regarding our services and procedures before contacting us.